CE Diploma in Interfaith Dialogue

 Admission Requirements

-• The Diploma in Interfaith Dialogue is a non-degree credit program offered by the Division of Continuing Education.
-There are no academic or professional pre-requisites, and learners do not need to apply to be accepted to the program.
-Learners from all faith traditions are invited and encouraged to participate in this program.
+The Diploma in Interfaith Dialogue is an open enrolment, non-degree credit program offered by Continuing Education.
+There are no academic or professional prerequisites.
+Learners of all faith traditions—or none—are welcome and encouraged to enrol.

 Fees